 Early drug use is a risk factor for addiction that can’t be ignored.

 Drug use changes the brain.
 Drug use during teen years changes a brain that is still being developed.
 Full brain maturity, and the insulation of the frontal cortex that regulates impulse control, decision making, and reason, won’t occur in most people until their mid-to-late twenties.
-Since your teen can’t always control their impulses, or exercise good decision making, it is crucial that you take every step you can to protect them from drug use that can become addiction.
+Since your teen can’t always control their impulses, or exercise good decision making, it is crucial that you take every step you can to help protect them from drug use that can become addiction.